List of Power Rangers Mystic Force characters: Mystic Rangers

-Bowen / Nicolas "Nick" Russell
+Bowen / Nick Russell

-Bowen / Nicolas "Nick" Russell is the Red Mystic Ranger.
+Bowen / Nick Russell is the Red Mystic Ranger.
 He is also Madison's love interest.
 Ever since his parents have been away for business trips and other important things, he has been riding on his motorcycle from relative to relative.
 Nick arrived in Briarwood to live with his sister on the same day that evil was unleashed.
 He was the first to volunteer to rescue the old man's brother in the forest.
 However, Nick did not believe in magic or enough in himself to become a Ranger at the same time that the others did.
 It wasn't until he had a vision of the other Rangers being badly beaten by Koragg the Knight Wolf that he returned to save them and accepted both the magic and his responsibilities.
 He now possesses a strong sense of determination and duty - it was he who first decided to fight the dark armies even without his powers in Dark Wish, and who encouraged the others to continue the final battle against Morticon.

 Nick works at the Rock-Porium with the other Rangers and spends his spare time fixing his motorcycle.
-He never had the chance to make any real friends before moving to Briarwood and values the friendships he has - he was the first to befriend the troblin Phineas and was willing to surrender to the villain Oculous in order to save his friends.
-Although Nick isn't the type to hold grudges and is noted for his honour in combat by Daggeron, he makes an exception for Koragg.
+He never had the chance to make any real friends before moving to Briarwood and values the friendships he has - he was the first to befriend the troblin Phineas and was willing to surrender to Oculous in order to save his friends.
+Although Nick is noted for his honour in combat by Daggeron, he makes an exception for Koragg.
 The Knight Wolf had repeatedly used magical telepathy to draw Nick into combat and the two had become constant rivals; during Dark Wish, Nick attempted to fight Koragg even though he possessed no magic or Ranger power.
 Nick has found he can use the connection in reverse, contacting Koragg.
 His anger regarding Koragg was strong and he once tried to fight Koragg even when he had no magic to help him.
 Upon discovering Koragg was really Udonna's husband and long-lost hero Leanbow, he refused to believe that his enemy could be on the side of good and was enraged by a suggestion that he was like Leanbow.
 He was also quite jealous of Daggeron because he was the frog whom Maddie kissed unknowingly.
-Nick fancied Maddie!